 New functionality is under trials by Facebook, reports suggest.
-Facebook is testing Screen Share functionality to its Facebook Messenger application for smartphones.
+Facebook is testing Screen Share functionality in its Facebook Messenger application for smartphones.

 Sharing screen is a handy tool that allows us to share our screens with our friends and family.
 Such a feature has been in use in Skype and other popular services, and it seems like Facebook is also following the suit.